clan-lol/clan-core/docs/docs/getting-started/machines.md

 ### Step 0.
 Prerequisites

-Boot the target machine using our [Clan Installer](installer.md).
-Which is recommended for ensuring most efficient workflows.
+- [x] **Two Computers**: You need one computer that you're getting ready (we'll call this the Target Computer) and another one to set it up from (we'll call this the Setup Computer).
+Make sure both can talk to each other over the network using SSH.

+=== "**Physical Hardware**"

+    !!!
+How

+        1. Create a NixOS installer image and transfer it to a bootable USB drive as described in the [installer](./installer.md).

+        2. Boot the target machine and connect it to a network that makes it reachable from your setup computer.

+=== "**Cloud Machines**"

+    !!!
+How

-Alternatively you can use any linux machine if it is reachable via SSH and supports `kexec`.
+        Use any linux machine if it is reachable via SSH and supports `kexec`.

 Confirm the machine is reachable via SSH from your setup computer.